isomerpages/enterprisesg-wmo/_consumers/01-about-the-accuracy-label.md

 ---
-title: What is the ACCURACY Label?
+title: About the Accuracy Label
-permalink: /consumers/what-is-the-ACCURACY Label
+permalink: /consumers/about-the-ACCURACY Label
 ---

-### What is the ACCURACY Label?
+### About the Accuracy Label

 | ![accuracy label](/images/about/accuracy_label.jpg) | ![blank2](images/about/blank2.png)| ![blank1](images/about/blank1.png) | ![blank1](images/about/blank1.png)